ahlem-phantom/ahlem-phantom/README.md

 - 🤔 Exploring new technologies and developing software solutions.

+- 💜 I am looking forward to learning more about deep learning and training models.
+Some of my far future projects are an AI Healthcare Assistant that provides face recognition and an Xray Scanner that generates scan results, a program that allocates orders to trucks dynamically e.t.c

 - ✍️ Playing games and reading books.

 - 📫 How to reach me: <b>ahlem.laajili@esprit.tn </b>